 - Presented to approximately 90 professionals at the Community Transitions Institute in Cary on May 9, 2018.

-- Secured the Christmount Conference Center in Black Mountain (Asheville area) and the O’Berry Center in Goldsboro as Community Conversation events.
-Postponed these events from September 2018 until November 2018 because of Hurricane Florence.
+- Hosted Community Conversations at Christmount Conference Center in Black Mountain (Asheville area) and the O’Berry Center in Goldsboro in November 2018.
+A total of 36 individuals participated.

-- Working with Kudzu Brands to develop marketing materials to market this initiative as the “Full Circle Capacity Building Initiative: Working Together to Create a Good Life.”
+- Worked with Kudzu Brands to develop marketing materials to market this initiative as the “Full Circle Capacity Building Initiative: Working Together to Create a Good Life.”

 - Interested individuals can go to www.firstwnc.org/refer to sign up for information and updates on this initiative.